 Then by Serre duality,

-For appropriate choices of $\omega$ and $B$, both $L \otimes I_X$ and $\OO_X[1]$ are objects in the abelian category $\BB_{\omega, B}$, and thus this extension class corresponds to another object $E$ of $\BB_{\omega, B}$.
+For appropriate choices of $\omega$ and $B$, both $L \otimes I_Z$ and $\OO_X[1]$ are objects in the abelian category $\BB_{\omega, B}$, and thus this extension class corresponds to another object $E$ of $\BB_{\omega, B}$.
 In Section \ref{subsec:ReiderBG}, we will show that for $\omega \to 0$, the complex $E$ violates the inequality of Conjecture \ref{con:strong-BG}, thus it must become unstable.
 We show in Section \ref{subsec:ReiderHodge} that the Chern classes of a destabilizing subobject give a contradiction to Assumptions \ref{enum:vol} and \ref{enum:divisors} of the Theorem unless it is of the form $L \otimes I_C$, where $I_C$ is the ideal sheaf of a curve containing $Z$.
 In Section \ref{sec:Fujita}, we apply our conjecture and Assumption \ref{enum:curves} to this remaining case and deduce Theorem \ref{thm:final}.